 There’s more than enough to get lost with on Hulu, but you can add even more through premium channels available as add-ons.
 If your motivation for cutting the cord rests in financials, be warned: Things can get pretty pricey going this route.
 Hulu subscribers have the option of adding monthly subscriptions like HBO Max ($15), Cinemax ($10), Starz ($9), or Showtime ($11) on top of their existing Hulu subscription.

-As for Hulu + Live TV, while the service comes with 50 hours of online cloud storage, users can purchase 200 hours of online DVR storage space for $10 per month with the Enhanced Cloud DVR Add-on.
-A standard Hulu account comes with a limit of two screens to watch the service simultaneously, but this can be upgraded to unlimited screens at home or three on the go for another $15.
-Fortunately, if you want both, Hulu takes $10 off the price, letting you bundle both for $15 per month on top of your subscription instead of $25.
+As for Hulu With Live TV, the service comes with unlimited online cloud storage.
+A standard Hulu account comes with a limit of two screens to watch the service simultaneously, but this can be upgraded to unlimited screens at home or three on the go for another $10.

 For those without cable, any of these subscriptions could be a worthwhile addition.
 They offer access to countless hours of content, including unique series found nowhere else.
 While subscriptions can be a bit pricey, putting up with ads and fewer available screens can make both services pretty affordable.
 But don’t forget to factor in the cost of your internet connection.

 It’s hard to have missed the news that Disney+ is raising prices and adding an ad-supported tier.
 And as the controlling shareholder in Hulu, we expected Disney to continue to leverage the TV streaming service to promote its new offerings with its bundles.
 You can bundle Disney+ with ESPN+ and Hulu for a discount on the streaming cocktail — but you can’t currently add Disney+ to Hulu as you would HBO Max or Showtime.